 Western Sydney RID squad

-Blacktown, Cumberland, Fairfield, Penrith, The Hills and Blue Mountains council areas.
+Blacktown, Cumberland, Fairfield, Penrith, The Hills, Blue Mountains and Camden council areas.

 Sydney RID squad

 Bayside, Canterbury-Bankstown, Georges River, Randwick, Strathfield, Sutherland and Waverley council areas.

 Established in July 2015, the Sydney RID Squad combines the former Inner West RID Squad and the Southern Sydney Region of Councils to take a coordinated approach to dealing with illegal dumping.